 This is also a story of Ruth being welcomed into and finding belonging to a community long before she understood what the community believes let alone what she believed herself.
 Only after she is accepted and loved, did she make the decision to become a believer.
 This is a Celtic tradition of evangelization - bring people into loving relationship and accompaniment and through that relationship they come to faith.
 This also reflects the shift the church has needed to make in recent years from a model of membership that was belief first, then behaviour then belonging, to one of belonging, behaviour, belief.
 People are looking to find community and then will sort out what they believe within that community if they find belonging.

-This summer I began reading a book called , by Jonathan Brooks, who was also at .
+This summer I began reading a book called Church Forsaken, by Jonathan Brooks, who was also at Skylight Festival.
 It is about his journey as a pastor, who has moved back into the neighbourhood he grew up in, Englewood in Chicago, that has a reputation for a lot of crime and challenges.
 There is a story in it that reflects well the importance of creating a community of belonging.
 Jonathan, who became known as Pastah J found himself thrown into being a pastor of a Baptist church with virtually no training, only the experience of working with the youth and young adults in the church and community.
 He was preparing for his first Mothers’ Day service, which in the black church is as big a Sunday as Christmas and Easter.
 He had prepared for weeks and felt ready as he stepped up to the pulpit and offered prayer before preaching.
 Then he looked up and saw a young man come in from outside and motion to anther young man to come outside.
 The one called outside was Dionte who Jonathan knew from his youth group, and the other one was a friend Dionte had brought a few times.
 Just as Dionte got on the front steps, a group of guys rushed him and started to beat him.
 Yelling, “Somebody help Dionte!”
 Pastah J saw a group of men jump up and run to Dionte’s aid.
 There was a deacon who was a police officer who yelled at them to stop, to no avail, so he pulled out his gun and shot it in the air.
 Everyone stopped and the guys scattered.
 Jonathan was quite distressed, as you can imagine, about the whole incident and reflected on how God brought the neighbours to them.
 A few weeks later he was able to sit down with Dionte and wanted to apologize for how naïve they had been as a congregation and should have been more aware of who was coming in and out of the sanctuary.
 Before he could apologize, Dionte interrupted him:

 “Jay, I just wanna thank ya’ll for what you did for me.”